fichorka/js-stack-enterprise-app/Specification.md

 `http://localhost:3000`

-- POST `/api/login` Accepts user info for authentication in _json_ format
+- POST `/login` Accepts user info for authentication in _json_ format
+- POST `/logout` Logs a user out, if logged in
-- GET `/api/employees:?format=?` returns a list of employees.
+- GET `/employees:?format=?` returns a list of employees.
 Accepts format query prameter with values of _json_, or _txt_.
 Defaults to _json_.
-- Post `/api/employees` Adds a new employee to database.
+- POST `/employees` Adds a new employee to database.
 Accepts body payload in JSON format.
-- GET/POST `/api/departments` returns a list of departments / adds a new one
+- GET/POST `/departments` returns a list of departments / adds a new one

 **Frontend**: